-- Schedule 9-MMU: Market Monitoring Unit (MMU) Funding This service category recovers the expenses of the MMU (as defined in the tariff) commencing when the MMU separates from the PJM LLC.
+Schedule 9-MMU: Market Monitoring Unit (MMU) Funding - This service category recovers the expenses of the MMU (as defined in the tariff) commencing when the MMU separates from the PJM LLC.
 Total expenses are recovered through a monthly charge equal to the MMU Services Rate times the total quantity in MWh of PJM transmission usage by Transmission Customers and Generation Providers and to market participants that submit offers to sell or bids to buy energy in the PJM Interchange Energy Market.
 Usage for Transmission Customers is defined as the sum of the Network Transmission Customer's hourly energy delivered to serve load (including losses) in PJM plus the Point-to-Point Transmission Customer's hourly energy exported out of PJM (excluding wheeling transactions) for all hours of the month.
 Usage for Generation Providers is defined as the sum of the hourly energy input into the PJM Transmission System from generation facilities in PJM, plus the Network Transmission Customer's hourly energy imported into PJM, plus the Point-to-Point Transmission Customer's hourly energy imported into PJM (excluding wheeling transactions), plus the Market Seller's hourly energy delivered for import to the boundaries of PJM for sale to the PJM Spot Market for all hours of the month.
+Usage for market participants that submit offers to sell or bids to buy energy in the PJM Interchange Energy Market is defined as the total quantity in MWh of all cleared Increment offers, Decrement bids and "up-to" congestion bids during the month.

+2.2.2.2 Schedule 9-FERC: FERC Annual Charge Recover

-Usage for market participants that submit offers to sell or bids to buy energy in the PJM Interchange Energy Market is defined as the total quantity in MWh of all cleared Increment offers, Decrement bids and "up-to" congestion bids during the month. - Schedule 9-FERC: FERC Annual Charge Recovery PJM as a public utility and the Transmission Provider under the PJM Open Access Transmission Tariff is subject to annual charges assessed by FERC in accordance with Part 382 of FERC's regulations.
-FERC assesses its annual charge to PJM and other public utilities based on their total megawatt-hours of transmission of electric energy in interstate commerce.
-PJM will charge each user of this service each month a charge equal to the FERC Charge Recovery Rate times the total quantity in MWh of energy delivered during the month by the user as a transmission customer under the tariff for Point-to-Point (scheduled energy transactions) and Network Integration Transmission Service (load plus losses). - Schedule 9-OPSI: Organization of PJM States, Inc. (OPSI) Funding PJM recovers its payments to OPSI through a monthly charge equal to the OPSI Funding Rate times the total quantity in MWh of energy delivered during the month by the user as a transmission customer under the tariff for Point-to-Point (scheduled energy transactions) and Network Integration Transmission Service (load plus losses). - Schedule 9-CAPS: The Consumer Advocates of PJM States, Inc. (CAPS) Funding - PJM recovers its payments to CAPS through a monthly charge to each customer using Network Integration and Point-to-Point Transmission Service under the Tariff equal to
+- Schedule 9-FERC: FERC Annual Charge Recovery PJM as a public utility and the Transmission Provider under the PJM Open Access Transmission Tariff is subject to annual charges assessed by FERC in accordance with Part 382 of FERC's regulations.
+FERC assesses its annual charge to PJM and other public utilities based on their total megawatt-hours of transmission of electric energy in interstate commerce. - Usage for this schedule is defined as the estimated annual total hourly transmission usage under Point-to-Point Transmission Service or Network Integration Transmission Service by all customers. - The FERC Charge Recovery Rate is updated annually by PJM, based upon FERC's estimated annual recovery cost plus any prio year changes and estimated transmission use. - PJM will charge E e ach Transmission Customer's FERC Annual Charge Recovery cange is equal to the customer's user of this service each month a charge equal to the FERC Charge Recovery Rate times the total quantity in MWh of energy delivered during the month by the user as a transmission customer under the tariff for using Point-to-Point Transmission Service (scheduled energy transactions) and Network Integration Transmission Service (load plus losses) multiplied by the FERC Charge Recovery Rate.